richardbilan/WebDev-Activitty-Populating-Pages/README.md

 -THEN GO TO PHPMYADMIN CHECK IF THE DATABASE IS IN THERE

--go to cmd and locate your laravel file and inststall npm install after install nrpm run build
+-go to cmd and locate your laravel file and inststall npm install after install npm run build

 -THEN RUN THE LARAVEL FILE PHP ARTISAN SERVE